chatham-abate/NodeChat/README.md

 Try the [demo](https://nodechatclientdemo.herokuapp.com/)!

 __Note__ the demo is hosted by Heroku, so the server may be asleep currently.
-This may cause the webpage to load somewhat slowly.
+This may cause your first request to load slowly.

 ## Preview
 ![Preview Gif](preview.gif)